Impact Other’s Lives With a Public Health Master’s Degree

 The public health field focuses on the health and wellness of entire communities.
-It explores research-based ways of preventing diseases and injuries, promoting health education and tracking outbreaks of infectious diseases.
-The Master of Public Health at Grand Canyon University follows a rigorous, 21st century curriculum designed with modern healthcare challenges in mind.
-Offered by the College of Nursing and Health Care Professions, this MPH degree provides a comprehensive framework for understanding public health challenges on a local, regional, national and global scale.
+It explores evidence-based ways of preventing diseases and injuries, promoting health education and tracking outbreaks of infectious diseases.
+The Master of Public Health at Grand Canyon University (GCU) follows a curriculum designed with modern public health challenges in mind.
+Offered by the College of Nursing and Health Care Professions, this online MPH degree provides a comprehensive framework for understanding public health challenges on a local, regional, national and global scale.1

-Become an expert in public health, and prepare to pursue a rewarding career in service to your community.
+Study public health and prepare to pursue a career in service to your community.
 Examine best practices in designing, planning and implementing health programs and services.
 Learn to apply the principles of strategic leadership, while aligning public health programs with organizational vision and objectives.

-You can develop an academic foundation in the field with this online master’s in public health.
-GCU is a modern university that is committed to providing an accessible, flexible education for working professionals.
-Fit your online classes around your current schedule, and meet your professional obligations while furthering your career objectives.
-The MPH degree requires a total of 48 credits for completion.
-Most of the masters in public health online classes are eight weeks in length.
-During your studies, you will take courses such as the following:
+You can develop an academic foundation in the field with our Master of Public Health degree.
+GCU is committed to providing an accessible, flexible education for working professionals.
+Fit your online MPH classes around your current schedule and meet your professional obligations while positioning yourself to potentially further your career objectives.1 During the program, you will take courses including the following:

 - Social and Behavioral Principles of Public Health

 - Application and Interpretation of Public Health Data